-- In a large bowl, add the uncooked rice, lamb, lentils and sultanas and stir carefully to distribute the ingrediants.
+- In a large bowl, add the uncooked rice, lamb, lentils and sultanas and stir carefully to distribute the ingredients.

-- Gently spoon the rice mixture over the potatoe.
+- Gently spoon the rice mixture over the potato.

-- Measure out 4 cups of stock and gently pour over the rice mixture, being careful not to dislodge the sliced potatoe.
+- Measure out 4 cups of stock and gently pour over the rice mixture, being careful not to dislodge the sliced potato.

 - Place a tea-towel or a cloth under the saucepan or rice cookers lid to absorb any excess moisture while the rice is steaming.